ethereum/consensus-specs/specs/_features/eip7594/das-core.md

 Each node downloads and custodies a minimum of `CUSTODY_REQUIREMENT` subnets per slot.
 The particular subnets that the node is required to custody are selected pseudo-randomly (more on this below).

-A node *may* choose to custody and serve more than the minimum honesty requirement.
+A node _may_ choose to custody and serve more than the minimum honesty requirement.
 Such a node explicitly advertises a number greater than `CUSTODY_REQUIREMENT` through the peer discovery mechanism, specifically by setting a higher value in the `custody_subnet_count` field within its ENR.
 This value can be increased up to `DATA_COLUMN_SIDECAR_SUBNET_COUNT`, indicating a super-full node.

-A node stores the custodied columns for the duration of the pruning period and responds to peer requests for samples on those columns.
+A node stores the custodies columns for the duration of the pruning period and responds to peer requests for samples on those columns.

 ### Public, deterministic selection

 The particular columns that a node custodies are selected pseudo-randomly as a function (`get_custody_columns`) of the node-id and custody size -- importantly this function can be run by any party as the inputs are all public.

-*Note*: increasing the `custody_size` parameter for a given `node_id` extends the returned list (rather than being an entirely new shuffle) such that if `custody_size` is unknown, the default `CUSTODY_REQUIREMENT` will be correct for a subset of the node's custody.
+_Note_: increasing the `custody_size` parameter for a given `node_id` extends the returned list (rather than being an entirely new shuffle) such that if `custody_size` is unknown, the default `CUSTODY_REQUIREMENT` will be correct for a subset of the node's custody.

 ## Subnet sampling